iourilitv/skillbox-ms-users/devops/ci-cd/gitlab/gitlab-ci-cd_1-2.md

 # Creating pipeline on GitLab.
-Part 1-2
+Part 1-2. "maven-build" stage
-Trying to fix the problem in gitlab-ci-cd_2.md:
+Trying to fix the problem in gitlab-ci-cd_1-1.md:
 "CommandNotFoundException": ObjectNotFound: (mvn:String).
 Solved!
+But there is another problem: "JUnit tests falls"

 ## The problem's reason is that the path to maven has been set only for the User
 ### Add the path to maven for the System user as well